Powering Britain's hydrogen future from the Humber

 Development of up to nine new salt caverns adjacent to the existing gas storage site, with an initial capacity up to 420 million m³ providing strategic balancing for hydrogen supply and demand.
 This is equivalent to the amount of gas in Britain’s entire gas system on a peak day.

-Development of a 54 km underground pipeline linking Easington, Aldbrough and Saltend, with a crossing to the south bank to serve industry.
+Development of a 34-mile underground pipeline linking Easington, Aldbrough and Saltend, with a crossing to the south bank to serve industry.

 Connecting Teesside and the Humber, this is the first section of Britain’s core hydrogen network to receive Ofgem funding for detailed engineering development.